sahinmeric/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 0x0C.
-Python - Almost a circle
+Python - Almost a circle<br>

-Learning Objectives\n
+Learning Objectives<br>

-What is Unit testing and how to implement it in a large project?\n How to serialize and deserialize a Class?\n
+What is Unit testing and how to implement it in a large project?<br>
+How to serialize and deserialize a Class?<br>
-How to write and read a JSON file?\n
+How to write and read a JSON file?<br>
-What is *args and how to use it?\n
+What is *args and how to use it?<br>
-What is **kwargs and how to use it?\n
+What is **kwargs and how to use it?<br>
-How to handle named arguments in a function?\n
+How to handle named arguments in a function?<br>